Iowa vs. Bowling Green Women's Basketball Predictions & Picks - December 2

 Iowa Performance Insights

-- The Hawkeyes are outscoring opponents by 25.2 points per game with a +201 scoring differential overall.
-They put up 90.3 points per game (10th in college basketball) and allow 65.1 per contest (208th in college basketball).
+- The Hawkeyes have a +201 scoring differential, topping opponents by 25.2 points per game.
+They're putting up 90.3 points per game to rank 10th in college basketball and are allowing 65.1 per outing to rank 208th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.